Peugeot 306: Petrol engines

 The initial petrol engines used were proven four-cylinder units, which had gained a solid reputation in Peugeot models such as the 205, 309 and 405.
 At first, all mainstream models were powered by derivatives of the TU series 8-valve engine, in 1.1-, 1.4- and 1.6-litre guises.
-The 1.1 was dropped quickly, but the 1.4 and particularly the 1.6 variants sold well, the latter offering a good balance between performance and economy.
+The 1.1 was dropped quickly, but the 1.4 and particularly the 1.6 variants sold well, the latter offering a balance between performance and economy.

 Three larger-capacity units were available, but restricted to automatic and performance models.
 These engines were developments of the larger XU series units which had been used in the 205 GTi 1.9, and larger 405 models.
 A 1.8-litre version powered cars with both manual (not many 1.8 manuals were produced) and automatic transmission, while two versions of the 2.0-litre engine in 8- and 16-valve guises powered the XSi and S16 models respectively.
 In Australia, the only engines available were the 1.8 and 2.0 L engines.

 Diesel engines

 Peugeot had an excellent reputation for its diesel engines, and the 306 was originally offered with the XUD series diesel engine in both normally aspirated and turbocharged forms.
 This engine was initially a 1769 cc unit, but its capacity was soon enlarged to 1905 cc.
-The turbocharged version quickly gained a reputation for being a good match for the exceptional handling of the 306.
-Not only did its outright performance match many similarly sized petrol cars – almost certainly a first for an affordable mainstream diesel – but the carefully designed installation ensured its considerable extra weight did not upset the car's handling.
 The Indirect Injection XUD Diesel that uses the Ricardo Comet combustion chamber design, is popular for conversion to run on vegetable oil, as long as the Bosch Fuel System is fitted to the engine.